-Successful outcome of the feasibility experiment will establish requirements for future use of DY production to probe parton distributions to very low x.
+Successful outcome of this experiment will establish requirements for future use of DY production to probe parton distributions to very low x.
 The lowest x values are probed when dileptons are detected at large rapidity for p+p and p(d)+A collisions at the highest possible collision energies.
-To a very good approximation, the Bjorken-x variable for the target antiquark is given by $x_2 \approx M^2 / (x_F s)$.
+To a very good approximation, the Bjorken-x variable for the target antiquark is given by $x_2 \approx M^2/(x_F s)$ .
 It can be imagined that RHIC could collide 250 GeV protons on 100 GeV/nucleon heavy ions in a future run, although technical difficulties associated with small velocity differences between the beams would need to be overcome for this to be realized.
-Detection of DY dileptons with $M \sim 4 \text{ GeV/c}^2$ at large x_F can allow $x_2 \sim 10^{-4}$.
-Existing RHIC capabilities for d+Au collisions at $\sqrt{s{NN}}=200$ GeV would probe down to $x_2 \sim 4 \times 10^{-4}$, albeit with some additional complexities given the spectator neutron.
+Detection of DY dileptons with $M\sim4$ GeV/ $c^2$ at large $x_F$ can allow $x_2\sim10^{-4}$ .
+Existing RHIC capabilities for d+Au collisions at $\sqrt{s{\rm NN}}$ =200 GeV would probe down to $x_2\sim4\times10^{-4}$ , albeit with some additional complexities given the spectator neutron.
 These momentum fractions and scales rival what can be achieved in eRHIC.
 The robustness of the theory leads to the expectation that universal quantities (unintegrated parton distribution functions) related to parton saturation would appear in p + A DY production and e + A deep inelastic scattering.

-As detailed in section III, the basic requirements to discriminate e^+e^- dileptons from background include electron/hadron discrimination (see Sec.
+As detailed in section III, the basic requirements to discriminate $e^+e^-$ dileptons from background include electron/hadron discrimination (see Sec.
 IV) and electron/photon discrimination (see Sec.
 V).
-A major objective of this feasibility experiment is to establish if charge sign identification is a requirement to reduce backgrounds (Sec.
+A major objective of this experiment is to establish if charge sign identification is a requirement to reduce backgrounds for our low-x future investigations (Sec.
 VI).
 Charge sign identification would require tracking through a magnetic field.
-For large rapidity dileptons, the natural means of identifying charge sign would be tracking through a dipole magnetic field, since deflections of large x_F charged particles in a solenoid are small and the return yoke of a torroid blocks the relevant acceptance.
+For large rapidity dileptons, the natural means of identifying charge sign would be tracking through a dipole magnetic field, since deflections of large $x_F$ charged particles in a solenoid are small and the return yoke of a torroid blocks the relevant acceptance.
 Use of a dipole magnet in a colliding beam experiment is challenging, so establishing its requirement by a feasibility experiment is important.
-Space constraints at both STAR and PHENIX are severe and would involve major changes to integrate forward apparatus that meets the basic requirements for DY measurements at large x_F .
-Consequently, the feasibility experiment is best performed at a third interaction region (IR) as discussed in Sec.
-VIII, pending demonstration that the impact of colliding beams at three IRs is not too severe.
-Timely completion of DY feasibility is essential to enable designs for upgrading forward apparatus at STAR and PHENIX.
+Space constraints at both STAR and PHENIX are severe and would involve major changes to integrate forward apparatus that meets the basic requirements for DY measurements at large $x_F$ .
+Consequently, the experiment is best performed at a third interaction region (IR) as discussed in Sec.
+VIII.
+Timely completion of $A_NDY$ is essential to enable designs for upgrading forward apparatus at STAR and PHENIX.
+Major forward upgrades are a focus of decadal plans for PHENIX and STAR.

-As detailed in section IX, we envision a staged approach to the feasibility experiment.
-Stage I is intended to establish the impact of a third IR on RHIC performance for p+p collisions at $\sqrt{s}=500$ GeV, and is proposed for RHIC run 11.
-In early RHIC runs, beam-beam tune shifts resulted in significant changes in beam emittance, affecting beam and luminosity lifetimes.
-RHIC operation for polarized proton collisions has involved different working points aimed at increasing dynamic aperture of the accelerator.
-These new working points have less severe effects from beam-beam tune shifts; a test with the new working point for $\sqrt{s}=500$ GeV polarized proton collisions in RHIC run 11 is required.
-A second objective of the run-11 test is to demonstrate a means of calibrating existing hadron calorimeter modules (Hcal, originally constructed for AGS E864) in the colliding beam experiment.
-As described in section VII, spectra from the hadron calorimeter modules obtained in run 11, with energy scales set by $\rho^0 \rightarrow \pi^+ \pi$, will provide the first indication if hadronic background estimates are robust.
-A possible check on the calibration can be provided by reconstruction of K_S $\rightarrow \pi^+\pi^-$ decay, but this requires a means of determining the large displacement of the decay vertex.
+As detailed in section IX, we see that RHIC operation for polarized proton collisions has involved different working points aimed at increasing dynamic aperture of the accelerator.
+These new working points have less severe effects from beam-beam tune shifts; a test with the new working point for $\sqrt{s}$ =500 GeV polarized proton collisions in RHIC run 11 showed we can successfully integrate the required luminosity in 3 IR operation.
+In run-11 we took enough data to demonstrate a means of calibrating existing hadron calorimeter modules (Hcal, originally constructed for AGS E864) in the colliding beam experiment.
+As described in section VII, spectra from the hadron calorimeter modules obtained in run 11, with energy scales set by $\rho^0 \rightarrow \pi\pi$ , provide the first indication that our hadronic background estimates are robust.